 “Because,” he said.
 “It’s the Club.”

 The Corner Club has that effect on people.
 It becomes a sense of family, a sense of who you are.
-For me, for Marc and for hundreds to thousands of other Vandals it defines our time at the University of Idaho.
+For me, for Marc and for hundreds to thousands of other Vandals it plays a part in defining our time at the University of Idaho.

 Like most of the greek community at UI, the Club became an essential part of his Vandal experience.
 It’s where he met his wife.
 And, even before he owned the place, it helped him pay the bills.